 Are wine fridges noisy and which ones are the quietest?
 Compared to conventional refrigerators, some wine fridges do make louder noises.
 The level of noise will depend on the type of wine fridge that is chosen, with thermoelectric being the most consistently quiet type.
 Lower quality wine fridges tend to be loud because they are always running and working to keep the temperature consistent.

 Saying that a wine fridge is ‘noisy’ is relative considering that they are not particularly loud at 35-45 decibels.
 The noise is noticeable in comparison to other fridges, but not all appliances.
 We will look more closely into the noises the wine fridge makes and potential problems that may be occurring if the fridge is particularly loud.

 If you want to explore new wines and looking for a great, trustworthy seller of wine online, Wine.com is your solution as the World’s Largest Wine Store.
 They offer hard-to-find and in-demand wine from the best wine regions and wineries across the globe.

 You’ll find my recommendations for wine refrigerators, wine decanters, and wine aerators, along with the best place to buy wine online.
 Click here to see the complete listing.

 Quietest Inexpensive Wine Fridge for Home Use

-This 18 bottle wine fridge is truly quiet as a whisper as far as wine fridges are concerned.
+This 18 bottle wine fridge is truly quiet as a whisper as far as wine fridges are concerned (Amazon link).
 I love this particular wine refrigerator.
 It relies upon thermoelectric cooling technology making it very quiet.
 In the realm of wine coolers, this is truly one of the quietest models you can buy.

 Capable of holding up to 18 full-sized wine bottles comfortably, this wine cooler is ideal for home use.
 With a temperature range of 54° to 64° F, this fridge is perfectly suited for both white and red wine storage.